- Bike to Campus

-A: There are 6 electric vehicle charging stations located in the parking structure (PS1).
-Five (5) of the stations are located along the eastside of PS1 on the first floor.
-The other electric vehicle charging station is ADA compliant and located on the NW side of PS1 on the first floor next to the elevators.
+There are seven (7) electric vehicle charging stations located in the first floor of Parking Structure 1 (PS1).
+Six (6) of the stations are located along the eastside of PS1 on the first floor.
+The other electric vehicle charging station is ADA compliant and located on the northwest side of PS1 on the first floor next to the elevators.

 The campus uses a third party vendor to manage the charging stations.
-The vendor sets the fee.
-This covers cost of maintenance and software system.
-The University gets a small share to cover the cost of electricity used.
+This fee covers the cost of maintenance, software system upgrades, and electricity usage.